 Degree plans must be completed and submitted electronically to the Dean's Office for approval before the completion of 60 hours.
 Degree plans are completed by the advisor and the student in an academic advising session.
-The expected outcome is that at least 80% of program students complete program/degree requirements within 6 years (150% of the program length).
+The expected outcome is that one hundred percent of students majoring in the Didactic Program in Nutrition and Dietetics at Ouachita Baptist University will graduate with a Bachelor of Science degree within 6 years of beginning the program.

 A student may repeat a course in which a D or F has been previously recorded.
 The second and any succeeding grades will be used to calculate the grade point average, though all grades will appear on the transcript.
-If a student repeats a course in which a C or better has been recorded without prior

-Deans' Council approval, both grades will be included in the GPA, though credit hours will be recorded only once.
+If a student repeats a course in which a C or better has been recorded without prior Deans' Council approval, both grades will be included in the GPA, though credit hours will be recorded only once.
 Courses being repeated count toward the total load.